 For travel before July 1st, 2021 a quarantine period of either 7-10 days will still apply to all travelers.
 But from July 1st, fully vaccinated travelers will face no quarantine when coming directly into Thailand via Phuket.
 Yes, only Phuket.

 Critically, it’s believed flights and passengers will need to enter these areas of Thailand immediately, rather than transit in Bangkok first.
-You might just want to hold off on booking that flight to Bangkok and banking on a connection.
+You must also stay in Phuket only for the first 14 days, before being able to transit to other parts of Thailand.
+It’s ok to have a shorter trip, like a 5 day trip, but you can’t visit other areas.

 Thai Airways has arranged a variety of direct flights from Europe to Phuket in anticipation.
 Airlines such as Qatar Airways have ramped up service to regional cities such as Chiang Mai and Phuket in recent years, which could prove to be a huge win if Bangkok transit isn’t allowed in the interim.